What is the Process?

 The vast majority of FBAR related issues are not remotely criminal .
 Our goal is to get you into compliance without breaking the bank.

-- The bottom line is: how will the IRS exercise “discretion” when it comes to FBAR penalties?
-Unless there are unfavorable facts present (substantial unreported income, illegal income or intentionally hidden assets) or the “reasonable cause arguments” look weak, advisors should argue for no penalty and a warning letter.
+The bottom line is: how will the IRS exercise “discretion” when it comes to FBAR penalties?
+Unless there are unfavorable facts present (substantial unreported income, illegal income or intentionally hidden assets) or the “reasonable cause arguments” look weak, advisers should argue for no penalty and a warning letter.

 From the sheer number of taxpayers with FBAR related compliance problems, a reasonable person would infer that what we have is a systemic problem rather that anything intentional or negligent .